-19/24 HPD Expand programs for housing inspections to correct code violations Renters in New York Clty depend on HPD to enforce housing quality and safety codes and to protect tenants from harassment and discrimination, and individuals working in affordable housing construction depend on HPD to enforce certain wage laws.
+20/23 HPD Provide, expand, or enhance programs for housing inspections to correct code violations Renters in New York CIty depend on HPD to enforce housing quality and safety codes and to protect tenants from harassment and discrimination, and individuals working in affordable housing construction depend on HPD to enforce certain wage laws.
 The New York State Division of Housing and Community Renewal (DHCR) also depends on collaboration with HPD to enforce tenant protections at the state level.
 We understand that HPD's ability to do this important work depends on adequate funding for monitoring, investigation, and enforcement staff, and we ask that the city increase funding for such staff to ensure that applicable tenant and worker protection laws are enforced.
-20/24 DHS Other facilities for the homeless requests CD6 has experienced an increase in the density of shelters and facilities serving New Yorkers experiencing homelessness, leading to a quality- of-life impact on other residents in parts of our district.
-While we know that our district is home to permanent facilities like the 30th Street Men's Shelter and Bellevue with their own impacts, the Fair Share analyses submitted by DHS do not seem to reflect the reality on the ground in other parts of CD6, leading to DHS siting decisions that exacerbate disparities.
-We ask that the city fund a comprehensive census of shelters and facilities to update the Fair Share data, to ensure that their community impact is distributed equitably across the city.
-21/24 DHS Other request for services for the homeless As the population of sheltered New Yorkers experiencing homelessness increases, the number of individuals spending time on the street during the day is also increasing, because many New York City shelter facilities are not open during the day.
+The agency will accommodate this issue within existing resources.
+21/23 DHS Other request for services for the homeless As the population of sheltered New Yorkers experiencing homelessness increases, the number of individuals spending time on the street during the day is also increasing, because many New York City shelter facilities are not open during the day.
 We ask the city to invest more heavily in services and support for people experiencing homelessness who are living in the shelter system, including dedicated all-day outreach in areas with a large population of sheltered homeless New Yorkers, along with more extensive, standardized, and systematically provided welfare, support, and quality-of-life services for those residents.

-22/24 HPD Expand tenant protection programs Under the Right to Counsel (RTC) law, DSS/HRA's Office of Civil Justice (OCJ) must provide tenants facing eviction free legal representation and advice.
+DHS funds street outreach services in all five boroughs.
+In addition to services available through DHS, DYCD also funds programs focused on runaway and homeless youth.
+To learn more about these services, please contact DHS or DYCD.
+22/23 HRA Provide, expand, or enhance tenant protection programs Under the Right to Counsel (RTC) law, DSS/HRA's Office of Civil Justice (OCJ) must provide tenants facing eviction free legal representation and advice.
 And city data shows that 86% of tenants with RTC representation remain in their homes.
 But New York State court data shows that due to a shortage of available lawyers, thousands of New Yorkers faced eviction proceedings without lawyers in 2022.
-Some tenants are also eligible for grants and subsidies that they do not apply for, which could make eviction proceedings unnecessary .
+Some tenants are also eligible for grants and subsidies that they do not apply for, which could make eviction proceedings unnecessary.
 We request that the city provide additional funding for DSS, both to completely fulfill its RTC obligation under law, and to support and advocate for tenants in ensuring they receive all the public support for which they are qualified.
-23/24 DSNY Provide or expand NYC organics collection program This funding increases collection of compost in the district to twice per week, a move that will improve the environment by keeping food and other organics out of landfills.
-A 2022 EPA study reports that "more than 15 percent of total U.S. human-caused methane emissions come from municipal solid waste landfills."
-This expansion will include any residential, commercial, institutional and industrial sources, and prioritize compost locations with the most volume.
-The funding for this increased collection would include educational outreach to the community.
-This funding ties to other composting goals in the city.
-For example, Council Member Keith Powers reported in 2022 that the city's Zero Waste proposal will "greatly expand accessibility to composting and recycling across our city."
+HPD does not administer this program.